 The symbiotic relationship between the stock market and the government should be supportive of the market.

 We were able to step aside and cushion accounts from damage in the markets during the first quarter.
 Active investment management will diminish the effect of volatility.
-Our goal is to always maintain the high water mark in client accounts.
-Another benefit from selling and raising cash is to capitalize on the dips in the market.
+Our goal is to always maintain the high watermark in client accounts.
+Another benefit of selling and raising cash is to capitalize on the dips in the market.
 Many stocks that declined in the second quarter are likely to rebound in the months ahead.